 You could almost say that the Grand Tour of Europe concept was revived once again in the post-war world.
 Many students embarking on a gap year would go backpacking in Europe to find themselves before embarking on adulthood’s realities and responsibilities.
 Same idea, with two different approaches.
 It’s still a popular activity today.

 Affiliate Disclosure – This post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.

 What exactly was the Grand Tour of Europe?

 The concept of the Grand Tour of Europe originated somewhere in the mid-17th century.
 It was typically undertaken by young British aristocrats coming of age (around 21 years old).
-These men (and very few women from wealthy families) would undertake a tour of the continent as a way of enriching their education.
+These men (and very few women from wealthy families) would undertake a tour of the continent to enrich their education.
 They would embark on this adventure searching for art and cultural experiences, usually accompanied by a tutor/guardian.

 While the tour originated among the Englishmen, the sons of wealthy Germans and other northern Europeans also took on this practice.
-There were even wealthy North and South Americans coming to Europe for cultural polishing.
-It’s not to say that you had to be wealthy to want to learn more about culture and history.
+Even wealthy North and South Americans came to Europe for cultural polishing.
+It’s not to say that you had to be rich to want to learn more about culture and history.
 Unfortunately, travel in the 17th and 18th centuries was expensive, which meant you needed substantial wealth to afford it.
 Thus, limiting who could partake in this experience.